ralphluo11/macs113final-project-greatproject/README.md

 ## 4.1 Data Upload & Parquet Staging

+this is the place handle new data ingest to run the pre-trained model.
+It is designed for handling from tens to hundreds of thousands of articles.

 * **Local CSV → Parquet conversion**

   * Scripts leverage `pandas` to read raw CSVs and write them to Parquet files.